 Buy from reputable dealers, whose non-native pets are properly labeled, legally imported, and not harboring foreign pests and diseases.

-Don't release aquarium fish of any kind into a natural body of water.
+Don't release aquarium fish, other animals, or plants of any kind into a natural body of water.
 Some ornamental fish can and have established themselves in the wild and have a negative impact on native species.
+Lionfish and the algae eater, Plecostomus, are examples.

 Don't release pets into the wild.
 Cats prey on small mammals and birds, and some pet amphibians and reptiles can impact native species and carry diseases.